leslie-kemp/leslie-kemp/README.md

 - 👋 Hi, I’m @leslie-kemp
 - 👀 I’m interested in having a body of work available to show my progress
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React and deepening ruby on rails knowledge in areas that get missed in my day-to-day
 - 📫 How to reach me: https://twitter.com/purpleslie

 <!---